AardhynLavender/Quiz-API/README.md

 Run `qa:test` to run my integrated test suite.

-As this will delete **all data currently in the database**.
-Please be careful--I'd recommend setting up a testing database for local development.
+As this will delete **all data currently in the database**, please be careful -- I'd recommend setting up a testing database for local development.

 ## Code Coverage